Microwave Output Stabilization of a Qubit Controller via Device-Level Temperature Control: Long-term Simultaneous Measurement of 15 Microwave Outputs

 The output power of all the emitted microwaves is adjusted to exceed 0~dBm at the ports of the QuEL-1~SE units.
 For each captured pulse, we computed the complex envelope and extract (i) the \emph{dimensionless} mean amplitude (normalized per channel) and (ii) mean phase in degrees.
 For each channel, the per-pulse mean amplitude is normalized to enable direct comparison across the channels.
 The phase is reported in degrees.
 We use the per-pulse time series to derive two scalar stability metrics per channel, i.e., the peak-to-peak variation and standard deviation, which are separately computed for the amplitude and phase.

 There are two reasons for selecting only \texttt{CTRL} channels and not using the \texttt{ROUT} channels.
 First, an \texttt{ROUT} channel is always used with an \texttt{RIN} channel that shares a common PLL IC.
-Thus, the microwave fluctuations of the \texttt{ROUT} channels are consistently smaller than those of the \texttt{CTRL} channels.
-Second, although the signals from the \texttt{ROUT} channels pass through the upconversion stage, which is not included in the \texttt{CTRL} channels, the temperature variations in the mixer and LO (LMX2594) are already considered in the \texttt{CTRL} channels in the downconversion stage before digitization.
+Thus, measuring \texttt{ROUT} with \texttt{RIN} underestimates the actual microwave fluctuations due to correlated PLL noise, leading to an unfair comparison with \texttt{CTRL} channels.
+Second, although the signals from the \texttt{ROUT} channels pass through the upconversion stage, which is not included in the \texttt{CTRL} channels, the temperature variations in the mixer and LO (LMX2594) are already considered in the \texttt{CTRL} channels in the downconversion stage before digitization as shown in Fig.~\ref{fig:quel-1se}.